 In May 2012, my husband Bill and I received an invitation to our eldest granddaughter’s high school graduation outside of Atlanta, Georgia.
 Always seeking to “make our moves count,” we began to talk about what else we could do in the mainland United States.
 This “epic journey,” as one of our friends calls it, is the result.

 Our combined desires evolved into not only a way to celebrate our 40th wedding anniversary but also a way to be of service to the North American Japanese Garden Association, the Japanese Gardening Forum and jgarden.org for which organizations we gathered information and photographs.
-All of this information also is of great benefit to Hilo’s jewel of a garden, Lili`uokalani Gardens, which will celebrate a centennial in 2017.
+All of this information also is of great benefit to Hilo’s jewel of a garden, Lili`uokalani Gardens, which will celebrate a centennial from 2017 to 2019.

 At the end of our first railway adventure, we began planning the next.
 In October 2012 we traveled to Denver for the North American Japanese Garden Association conference “Connections.”
 Along the way we visited gardens in San Diego, Albuquerque, Phoenix and Los Angeles.